Cathie Wright: State senate

 After 12 years in the Assembly, Wright instead ran for the open 19th state senate district held since 1980 by Republican stalwart Ed Davis, a former Los Angeles police chief.
 Davis didn't much like Wright (whom he dubbed "The Peroxide Princess of Simi Valley") and recruited former Assemblywoman Marion W. La Follette to run for the seat.
 After a bitter campaign, Wright prevailed, but just barely.
 She won reelection easily in 1996, but California state Term Limits prevented her from seeking reelection in 2000.

-While a State Senator she worked tirelessly on legislation that would improve the lives of those she represented.
-Simi got a DMV and then the train station, both at the time many thought were unnecessary, but soon proved a big necessity in the community as it grew pass 100,000 residents.

-She was a honest politician and never made any promises as she felt there was no promise that she could keep.
-When talking to people she would explain that it was not just her up in Sacramento making laws but many others.
-Her ability to reach across the isle was proven when she worked with the democrats to bring about welfare reform to California.

-One trait that everyone who knew her agreed she had was tenacity along with the i for not gave to go along yo be a Republican.
-It hit her into trouble with the republicans, but she felt she was elected to represent all of her district and to do so meant sometimes nit agreeing with her own party.
-To her it was a give and take, no one she would say ever got everything they want but you meet half way so you can do for those who elected you.

 Lieutenant governor race

 In 1994 she became the Republican nominee for Lt.
 Governor by defeating moderate Assemblyman Stan Statham in the party's primary.
 Statham was best known for a proposal to split California into three states.
 Wright beat him handily but was soundly defeated by then Democratic state Controller Gray Davis in the general election.

 Controversy

 One issue that has constantly dogged Wright was her seeking the help of then Democratic Assembly Speaker Willie Brown in an effort to have a judge go easy on her daughter, who had racked up numerous traffic violations.